 Brokers offering FTSE 100 ETFs

-There’s no shortage of online brokers that can give you the ability to trade FTSE 100 ETFs.
+There’s no shortage of online brokers that can give you the ability to trade ETFs.
 Choose one from this table of top brokers:

 What is a FTSE 100 ETF?

-Examples of prominent FTSE 100 ETFs include the HSBC FTSE 100 UCITS ETF and the Vanguard FTSE 100 UCITS ETF.
+Examples of prominent ones include the HSBC FTSE 100 UCITS ETF and the Vanguard FTSE 100 UCITS ETF.

 Is it a good investment?

-Still, a FTSE 100 ETF comes with risk, just like any other kind of investment option.
-The volatile first half of 2020 has caused a roller coaster ride for FTSE 100 ETFs, as financial markets have been unstable during the global COVID-19 pandemic.
+Still, just like any other kind of investment option, it comes with risk.
+The volatile first half of 2020 has caused a roller coaster ride for FTSE ETFs, as financial markets have been unstable during the global COVID-19 pandemic.

-Your best bet is to prepare fully before investing in a FTSE 100 ETF: get to know the ETF landscape so you can choose the one that’s right for you, and make sure the broader stock market is holding up well.
+Your best bet is to prepare fully: get to know the ETF landscape so you can choose the one that’s right for you, and make sure the broader stock market is holding up well.

 How do I trade FTSE 100 index ETFs?

 You’ll need to sign up with an online broker that offers ETF trading first.
-Here are three important review topics to explore before buying a FTSE 100 ETF:
+Here are three important review topics to explore if you want to find the best FTSE 100 ETF:

 - How to choose an ETF